domdavis/ch-products-elite-map/README.md

 ## TODO

 * Add images to this README to make it easier for those not familiar with the [CH Products][] control software.
-* Get a YouTube video up of the setup being used in game.

 ## About The Author